An Alien Concept?

 Check below if you are throwing things out as waste in your light grey bin that COULD be recycled!

-Light Grey Bin
+Light Grey Bin for Incineration

 West Oxfordshire District Council is reponsible for collecting our residual household waste (i.e. which cannot be recycled) in the light grey bin, it is collected fortnightly alternating with the blue-lidded recycling bin.
 Oxfordshire County Council is responsible for disposal of this residual household waste and since Autumn 2014, everything in the light grey bin is sent to the energy from waste facility at Ardley rather than landfilled.